chrisemke/jacobson/documentation/docs/utils/settings.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 -->

-::: utils.settings.UrlValidate
+::: jacobson.utils.settings.UrlValidate

-::: utils.settings.Settings
+::: jacobson.utils.settings.Settings

-::: utils.settings.settings
+::: jacobson.utils.settings.settings